gnachman/iterm2-website/source/_includes/3.4/documentation-session-menu.md

 #### Session > Log > Import/Export Recording...
 The Instant Replay feature allows you to view the past window state.
 The import/export feature allows you to save that state to an `itr` file and share it with others.
 For more control, enter instant replay by selecting *View > Start Instant Replay* and click the *Export* button there; it will allow you to clip the recording by selecting its start and end points separately.

+#### Session > Terminal State

+Shows the internal state of the terminal emulator and lets you directly manipulate it.

 #### Session > Bury Session/Buried Sessions
 Buries or unburies a session.
 See <a href="documentation-buried-sessions.html">Buried Sessions</a> for details.